proofcarryingdata/parcnet-client/README.md

 ### Apps (Clients)

-- `client-nodejs`, an example PARCNET client in TypeScript and running on NodeJS, which accepts connections from applications via a websocket and is intended to be run locally
 - `client-web`, an example PARCNET client in TypeScript and running in browser `<iframe>`, which accepts connections via a browser `MessageChannel` and is intended to be hosted by a third-party service (similar to Zupass)

 ### Packages